ivedants/Convolutional-Neural-Network-for-Image-Classification/README.md

-# Convolutional-Neural-Network-for-Image-Classification
+# Convolutional Neural Network for Image Classification

-Convolutional Neural Network for Image Classification on MNIST Dataset
+This is an implementation of a Convolutional Neural Network for Image Classification on MNIST Dataset on Keras.